Star Phoenix Story

 December 16, 1916

-On this day, an adorable little story was shared in the Star Phoenix out of Saskatoon, Saskatchewan.
+Today, a humorous little garden story was shared in the Star Phoenix out of Saskatoon, Saskatchewan.

-Suddenly an eager look swept across his futures, and he leaned over the low fence enclosing a cottage garden.
+Suddenly an eager look swept across his features, and he leaned over the low fence enclosing a cottage garden.

 He had found a plant he did not know.